meteor/guide/content/methods.md

 4. Does this help for uploading files at all?
 5. What if you want to do different validation on the client and server?
 I guess the validation data is only stuff that is shared between client and server...

+Questions

+1. Should this return a promise??
+We've been waiting for a chance to integrate async/await - this could be that opportunity!

 The ideal solution for forms would probably have a couple components:

 1. A form generator